AdobeDocs/commerce-admin.en/help/content-design/page-layout.md

 1. Choose the **[!UICONTROL Default Category Layout]** that you want to use for category pages.

-   This determines the layout that is used by default for category pages.
+   This setting determines the layout that is used by default for category pages.

    - `No layout updates` - Layout updates are not available for category pages.
    - `Empty` - Uses a blank layout for category pages.